 Ring Mountain is in Northern California but it could be anywhere.
-It sits atop a subduction zone where two massive forces, the Pacific plate and North American continent are actively colliding.
-It is a location who's position is never fixed - a stand-in for the inherent instability of landscape connotation as a whole.
+It sits atop a subduction zone where two massive forces, the Pacific Plate and North American continent are actively colliding.
+It is a location who's position is never fixed.

 Once a ritual site for local native cultures, a military missile defense platform, it is home to rare indigenous plants, endangered animals and surrounded by the constant development of the second wealthiest zip code in the US.
 It is a landscape who's identity is in constant flux and threat of change.

-This ongoing project is an exploration into the shifting nature of place and meaning, strata of memory, culturural geography and_________.
-Ring Mountain is a location I turn to often, to walk and collect.
-The images here are made using a large format film camera and digital tools.
+This ongoing project is an exploration into the shifting nature of landscape identity, place and meaning, strata of memory and cultural geography.
+The images here are made using a medium format film camera and digital tools.